Aqdashere/Crowdfunding-Blockchain/README.md

 This project explores the intersection of **Data Security** and **Blockchain Technology**.
-I built a decentralized application (DApp) to demonstrate how cryptographic primitives and smart contracts can replace traditional financial intermediaries.
+I built a decentralized application (DApp) to demonstrate how cryptographic primitives and smart contracts can replace traditional financial intermediaries

 ## Project Objective
  To securely manage funds and campaign data using Ethereum smart contracts, ensuring transparency and immutability without relying on a central database.